hdShang/arxiv-daily/docs/cs-LG/2025-08-20/papers/250815084v1-kernel-based-equalized-odds-a-quantification-of-accuracy-fairness-tr.md

 ---
 layout: default
-title: Kernel-based Equalized Odds: A Quantification of Accuracy-Fairness Trade-off in Fair Representation Learning
+title: "Kernel-based Equalized Odds: A Quantification of Accuracy-Fairness Trade-off in Fair Representation Learning"
 ---

 # Kernel-based Equalized Odds: A Quantification of Accuracy-Fairness Trade-off in Fair Representation Learning